C++ Algorithm max function can be used in following 3 ways:

 Example 4

-Let's see a simple example to find the maximum element in the list:
+Let's explore a basic example to determine the highest value in a given list:

 #include<iostream>